DP-Fusion: Token-Level Differentially Private Inference for Large Language Models: Appendix

-Table \ref{tab:dp-fusion-beta} shows that as the divergence bound $\alpha\beta$ is relaxed, DP-Fusion achieves slightly lower perplexity (better utility) with only modest increases in attack success rates, demonstrating a stable and balanced privacy-utility trade-off across a range of settings.
+Table \ref{tab:dp-fusion-beta} shows that as the divergence bound $\alpha\beta$ is relaxed, \textsc{DP-Fusion} (Multi-Group, as described in the main part of the paper) achieves slightly lower perplexity (better utility) with only modest increases in attack success rates, demonstrating a stable and balanced privacy-utility trade-off across a range of settings.

-\section{Full results - DP - Prompt}
+\subsection{Full results - DP - Prompt}

 Tables \ref{tab:dp-prompt-width50} and \ref{tab:dp-prompt-width5} show that, for DP-Prompt, increasing temperature generally improves privacy (lower ASR) but sharply degrades utility, especially at lower widths (e.g., width 5), where perplexity becomes extremely high and outputs are essentially unusable, highlighting severe practical limitations of this approach.